-The best way to visit the sites outside of Battambang city is via a tuk tuk tour.
-We arranged one from our hotel which cost us $25 USD for the day to take us round the main sites.
-Our tuk tuk driver collected us from the hotel around 9 am, although in hindsight we should have maybe started a little earlier so we weren’t as rushed.
+The best way to visit the sites outside of Battambang city is via a tuk-tuk tour.
+We arranged one from our hotel which cost us $25 USD for the day to take us around the main sites.
+Our tuk-tuk driver collected us from the hotel around 9 am, although in hindsight we should have maybe started a little earlier so we weren’t as rushed.

 Other Activities In and Around Battambang